 - The threat actor pretends to be a trusted source for that user – be it an IT person or a representative from a trusted organisation — and contacts the target.
 The traditional route for phishing is email.

 - The threat actor convinces the target to either give them access to secure systems, give them financial data (or other valuable data) or both.

 Example of a Phishing Attack:

-American Airlines recently disclosed a data breach that was utilizing phishing techniques to gain access to employees’ files and data.
+American Airlines recently disclosed a data breach that was utilising phishing techniques to gain access to employees’ files and data.
 The bad actor was able to hack a single employee’s Microsoft account, and then used that account to send phishing emails to other employees, requesting access to more assets.

 Phishing vs. Smishing?

-Smishing, short for SMS phishing, is a form of phishing that utilizes mobile devices.
+Smishing, short for SMS phishing, is a form of phishing that utilises mobile devices.
 As mobile devices have become more common tools for employees, especially as part of multi-factor authentication, bad actors are targeting these devices more.